How NKE (Nike) Makes Money in 2025: A Deep-Dive With Income Statement

 - Most revenue flows into gross profit, with operating expenses (especially SG&A) taking the largest chunk.

-- Even after significant marketing and digital investments, 6.2% of revenue drops to the bottom line.
+- Even after significant marketing and administrative costs, 6.2% of revenue drops to the bottom line.

 Key Takeaways

-- Nike’s money comes overwhelmingly from footwear sales
+- Nike's money comes overwhelmingly from footwear sales, with apparel as a fast-growing secondary engine.

-- High gross margins illustrate the power of Nike’s brand-driven, premium pricing model
+- High gross and net margins illustrate the power of Nike’s global brand and premium pricing.

-- Heavy investment in marketing and digital transformation, balanced by efficiency in operating costs
+- Heavy investment in marketing and digital transformation, balanced by efficiency in supply chain and administration.

-- Ongoing growth is driven by apparel expansion and direct-to-consumer channels
+- Ongoing growth is driven by direct-to-consumer channels and international markets, despite headwinds in some segments.

 Explore More Investment Opportunities